HandsOnDataViz/book/docs/HandsOnDataViz.md

 license](https://www.highcharts.com/products/highcharts/#non-commercial)
 which allows it to be used for free for non-commercial projects only, such as personal, school, or non-profit organization website.
-Keeping that in mind, we primarily focused on Chart.js, which is distributed under MIT license that lets you use the library for commercial projects as well.
+Keeping that in mind, we primarily focus on Chart.js, which is distributed under MIT license that lets you use the library for commercial projects as well.

 Table <a href="#tab:chart-templates">12.1</a> lists all types of charts that we will look at in this chapter.
 Both libraries include many more